Libraries in Chicago suburbs work to help homeless

 - 'It's either fight or die': How a Seattle woman fended off a machete-wielding man on New Year's Day

+Library staff can easily drift into a “hard stance” about the rules, but Dowd’s training puts employees in a different mindset, Haberkern said.

+“It did make me think more about the experience of being homeless,” she said.
+“What it would be like to be walking around all day, to be cold all the time, to be outside all the time, things like that.”

-Aurora Public Library officials say they almost immediately had fewer issues after the training.
+She said the library had fewer issues almost immediately after the training.

+The Naperville Public Library sometimes gets pushback from residents who question whether homeless patrons should be allowed in the library if they’re likely not paying taxes, said David Della Terza, deputy director of the institution.
+He said staff members take the approach that libraries should be welcoming to all.

+“Part of our duty as a library, to me, is to just be a place that’s open for everyone,” Della Terza said.

 Information from: Chicago Tribune, http://www.chicagotribune.com